Ramona Singer Disses Bethenny Frankel At BravoCon, Reveals ‘RHONY’ Is ‘Better’ Without Her

 “[The Real Housewives of New York City] is better and stronger without Bethenny,” Singer explained, according to a November 17 report from Us Weekly magazine.

-Singer also reacted to Frankel’s exit, which was officially announced by the Skinnygirl mogul in late August, during an interview with Entertainment Tonight on the red carpet at BravoCon.
-As she explained at the time, The Real Housewives of New York City is a machine and when one cast member leaves the show, it simply keeps going.
+Singer also reacted to Frankel’s exit — which was officially announced by the Skinnygirl mogul in late August — during an interview with Entertainment Tonight on the red carpet at BravoCon.
+As she explained, The Real Housewives of New York City is a machine, and when one cast member leaves the show, it simply keeps going.

 “I have to say, this year, I really feel that the show has gone to a deeper level,” Singer shared, adding that she and her co-stars developed deeper relationships with one another during Season 12.

-According to Singer, fans will see her and her co-stars going deeper about their feelings on the new episodes because they are all in similar places in their lives.
+According to Singer, fans will see her and her co-stars going deeper into their feelings on the new episodes because they are all in similar places in their lives.
 Not only are the majority of the women empty-nesters, they are also moving and changing their careers, which allows them to bond in a different way than they have in past years.

 View this post on Instagram